EDUCATING AND INSPIRING THROUGH THE POWER OF MUSIC:

 Meet Our Founder – Jeanne Warsaw

-A trailblazer in the music industry, Jeanne Warsaw, a Chicago native, has over 25 years of experience working with iconic artists, including Janet Jackson, David Bowie, The Rolling Stones, Isaac Hayes, and Lenny Kravitz, and many others.
+A trailblazer in the music industry, Jeanne Warsaw, a Chicago native, has over 20 years of experience working with iconic artists, including Janet Jackson, David Bowie, The Rolling Stones, Isaac Hayes, Lenny Kravitz, and many others.

 She began her career at the legendary Chicago retailer Rose Records as a buyer and quickly advanced to become a Radio Promotion Assistant for Sony Records in New York.
 Over the years, Jeanne held leadership roles as Executive Promotion & Marketing Director for Sony Music, RCA, Elektra/Warner Bros., and Virgin Records, and later founded her own consulting company, JW Promotions.